Basics of Barcodes

 Unless the quiet zones are wide enough, it becomes unstable for the barcode reader to scan the barcode data.

 Character to indicate start or end of the data.

-Bar patterns of character (numeral, alphabet, etc.) representing the data are arranged from left.
+Bar patterns representing the data (numerical characters, alphabet, etc.) are arranged from left.